FelipeFFerreira/ITA-CORES/README.md

 During test execution, visual feedback is provided through the D1 pin, corresponding to the PWM output.
 A successful test triggers a toggle effect on this pin at a frequency of 1 Hz, while a failed test results in a frequency of 2 Hz.
 This mechanism facilitates user interaction by providing an immediate visual signal of the test status.

-All results are recorded in a log file, as described in Appendix [reference].
-Additionally, .vcd files are generated for each test, facilitating detailed visualization of the circuit behavior during the test, as well as system debugging and analysis.

 ---
 **Stage 7: Execution of Tests on Physical Device** - This stage involves setting